No Match Found

 PwC in Norway consists of the three companies PricewaterhouseCoopers AS, Advokatfirmaet PricewaterhouseCoopers AS or PwC Tax Services AS.
 Which company that is the data controller for processing of personal data will depend on the nature of the assignment.

-If you have any questions or complaints regarding this privacy statement or the way your personal information is processed, or want to exercise any of your rights listed above, please contact our privacy representative:
+If you have any questions or complaints regarding this privacy statement or the way your personal information is processed, or want to exercise any of your rights listed above, please contact us:

 Att: Office of General Counsel (OGC)